Nino Zhghenti

 Funding: Weidenfeld

-Before Oxford, Nino worked as a researcher, on social projects for NGOs and the private sector.
-After graduating from Oxford, Nino started to work for the Georgian think tank, where she was involved as a civil society specialist.
+Before Oxford, Nino, obtained a diploma in applied psychology in Georgia. worked as a researcher, on social projects for NGOs and the private sector.
+After graduating from Oxford, Nino worked for the Georgian think tank, where she was involved as a civil society specialist.
 In 2015, she defended her PhD in sociology at the University of Milan, Italy.
 Her PhD thesis is on social protests in Georgia.
 In 2018, she became an associate professor at the Free University of Tbilisi.

 I believe that macro-level social changes start from individual transformations.
 The later is not possible without exploration of inner and outer world.
 WHT shaped my personality in many different ways but most importantly, being a Weidenfeld scholar at Oxford showed me that, with regards to individual experiences, we all have a platform, big or small, and changes become possible once the magic of sharing happens.